 Price & availability

 - The Galaxy S10 price will certainly vary depending on the phone’s model and hardware specs.

 Obviously, Samsung has not indicated how it will price the Galaxy S10 models.
-If the company actually releases three different versions of the S10, each with its own RAM and storage capacity, pricing could vary widely, from as low as around $700 for the smaller 5.8-inch model with the lowest RAM and storage, to over $1,000 for the 6.2-inch model with more RAM and storage.
+If the company actually releases three different versions of the S10, each with its own RAM and storage capacity, pricing could vary widely, from as low as around $650 for the entry-level 5.8-inch model with the lowest RAM and storage, to over $1,000 for the 6.2-inch model with more RAM and storage.